 Plenty of adventures wait for baby boomer travelers in the Alberta region of the Canadian Rockies.
-My favorite lodging for chilling out after an adventuresome day?
+My favorite lodging for chilling out after an adventuresome day or a romantic getaway in Canada?
 The Fairmont Jasper Park Lodge.

 Alan and I have stayed twice in the rustic, but well appointed, log cabin duplexes that border Lac Beauvert.
 Our first visit was included in a Tauck tour of the Canadian Rockies.
 After several days of exploring, we were happy to rest, relax and do our own thing at the lodge.
 Our favorite activity?
-Taking a walk along the path that circles Lac Beauvert, all the while on the lookout for elk and moose.
-On that autumn visit, we enjoyed socializing with new-found Australian travel friends on the deck of the main lodge then eating dinner near a roaring fireplace in the bar area of the sprawling lobby.
+Walking along the trail that circles Lac Beauvert, all the while on the lookout for elk and moose.
+On that autumn visit, we enjoyed socializing with new-found Australian travel friends on the deck of the main lodge before dining near a roaring fireplace in the bar area of the sprawling lobby.

 A totally different experience awaited us on our second visit during the 100-year celebration of Jasper Park, a UNESCO World Heritage Site.
 On a weekend sponsored by the Edmonton Chapter of the Chaîne de Rôtisseurs, a gourmet food and wine society, we sampled outstanding wines paired with elegant food in the lodge’s Edith Cavell Dining Room as well as a Friday night dinner at Papa George’s in Jasper.